josiahmoreno/FetchRewardsCodingExercise/README.md

 - Tested with Airplane mode to handle network-less scenario

 # Challenging Parts
-* The adaptive layout library for Tablet was causing some navigation transition weirdness that I had to account for when in Phone/Compact mode.
+* The adaptive layout library for Tablet was causing some navigation transition flickering that I had to account for when in Phone/Compact mode.
-* Making sure the Images loaded in the correct aspect ratio even in the weird screen widths like a folded phone.
+* Making sure the Images loaded in the correct aspect ratio even with edge-case screen widths like a folded phone.
-* Initially had a weird issue where the phone call feature would cause a NPE when navigating to Dialer.
+* Initially had an issue where the phone call feature would cause a NPE when navigating to Dialer.
 Fixed by making EventItemUI parcelable.

 # Future Improvements
 - Add a LocalDataSource to the EventsRepository for offline use.